GabrielS-Goncalves/GabrielS-Goncalves/README.md

         Wellcome to my space.
 Today, i working as Network Analyst. 🧑‍💻
     </p>
     <p>
-        And, i using my github space to document may knowledge.<br>
+        I using my github space to document may knowledge.<br>
         Please, feel free to read all information of you want.
     </p>
 </div>